-Sure can!
-Make the cheese sauce ahead of time and store in the fridge in an airtight container.
+Sure, can!
+Make the cheese sauce ahead of time and store it in the fridge in an airtight container.
 Just before serving, reheat the sauce and poach the eggs.
 It’s ready to serve!

 2 medium shallots, thinly minced

-1 Epoisses cheese (1 cup or 250 g), cut in small cubes (Soumaintrain cheese works perfectly too)
+1 Epoisses cheese (1 cup or 250 g), cut into small cubes (matured Brie works perfectly too)

 ⅛ teaspoon of white pepper